awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

 ## Example: Deserializing Nested JSON<a name="nested-json-serde-example"></a>

-JSON data can be challenging to deserialize when creating a table in Athena\.

- When dealing with complex nested JSON, there are common issues you may encounter\.
-For more information about these issues and troubleshooting practices, see the AWS Knowledge Center Article [I receive errors when I try to read JSON data in Amazon Athena](https://aws.amazon.com/premiumsupport/knowledge-center/error-json-athena/)\.

-For more information about common scenarios and query tips, see [Create Tables in Amazon Athena from Nested JSON and Mappings Using JSONSerDe](http://aws.amazon.com/blogs/big-data/create-tables-in-amazon-athena-from-nested-json-and-mappings-using-jsonserde/)\.
+You can use the JSON SerDes to parse more complex JSON\-encoded data\.
+This requires using `CREATE TABLE` statements that use `struct` and `array` elements to represent nested structures\.

-The following example demonstrates a simple approach to creating an Athena table from data with nested structures in JSON\.To parse JSON\-encoded data in Athena, each JSON document must be on its own line, separated by a new line\.
+The following example creates an Athena table from JSON data that has nested structures\.
+To parse JSON\-encoded data in Athena, make sure that each JSON document is on its own line, separated by a new line\.

-This example presumes a JSON\-encoded data with the following structure:
+This example presumes JSON\-encoded data that has the following structure:

 ```
 {